DistanceDevelopment/spatial-workshops/README.md

 If you have distance sampling related questions, please direct them to the [distance sampling Google Group](https://groups.google.com/forum/#!forum/distance-sampling).

-If you find a bug in the code, practicals and slides in this repository, please create a GitHub account and file an issue in the tracker on the right.
+If you find a bug in the code, practicals and slides in this repository, please create a GitHub account and file an [issue](https://github.com/DistanceDevelopment/spatial-workshops/issues).

 # Directory structure